Sphereon-Opensource/essifi-deliverables/interface_specifications/README.md

   <br>
 </h1>

+For the Credential Query Infrastructure, three interfaces are specified.
+First there is the [Presentation Exchange Library](./interface_specification_of_pe_library_component.md), a low level TypeScript (JavaScript) library containing the rules engine component, validations and logic.
+Further the [PE OpenAPI specification and models generator](./interface_specification_of_pe_openapi_spec_and_models_generator_component.md) is provided to enable developers to generate the models in a programming language of choice.
+Finially there is the Presentation Exchange REST API {ADD LINK}. which will be exposed using an OpenApi specification and can be used to have all PE functionality available without the need to include the library and models in the project.

 Below you can find the links to the attached interface specifications for the components Sphereon is providing as part of the NGI eSSIF Labs Infrastructure project.

 ## Table of Contents